VVarui/VVarui-ITAI-4370-Portfolio/docs/lab5-edge-model-optimization.md

 | Distilled | 91.45% | 90.16 | 4.89 | 1,251 |

 ## Deployment Recommendations
-- **Microcontrollers (MCUs):** Quantized INT8 — minimal memory footprint (<50 KB), suited to sensor nodes and battery-powered wearables.
+- **Microcontrollers (MCUs):** Quantized INT8: minimal memory footprint (<50 KB), suited to sensor nodes and battery-powered wearables.
-- **Edge gateways:** Pruned or distilled models — a balance of accuracy and efficiency, suited to industrial IoT and smart-city gateways.
+- **Edge gateways:** Pruned or distilled models: a balance of accuracy and efficiency, suited to industrial IoT and smart-city gateways.

 ## Interpretation
 The most striking result was that **pruning slightly improved accuracy (93.75% → 93.80%) while cutting model size by roughly 73%** and reducing inference time by about 13%.
-This shows that a large model isn't automatically a more accurate one — many of the baseline's parameters were redundant, and removing them acted almost like a regularizer.
+This shows that a large model isn't automatically a more accurate one.

 Distillation achieved the most extreme compression (10x fewer parameters than baseline) at the cost of about 2.3 percentage points of accuracy, which is an acceptable tradeoff for constrained devices where model size and power are the binding constraint rather than raw accuracy.
 This lab connected directly to the telecom/AI theme of the course: as networks push more intelligence to the edge (5G edge computing, smart sensors), understanding these accuracy-vs-efficiency tradeoffs is essential for real deployment decisions.